Device-independent Shannon entropy certification: Discussion and Insights

 The observations of the results above lead to some conclusions about the properties of the Shannon entropy in randomness certification.
-We were able to observe the general form of Shannon entropy constrained on the NPA optimization results.
+We were able to observe the general form of Shannon entropy constrained by the NPA optimization results.
 We were also able to achieve certain gains after applying all possible combinations of the probabilities of results in entropy calculations.
+Additionally, we have certified randomness for a three-dimensional quantum state.